z88dk/z88dk/libsrc/_DEVELOPMENT/EXAMPLES/sms/helloworld/readme.txt

 #pragma printf = "c s d u lx lld"

-This pragma allows us to tell the library what printf converters should be included.
+This pragma tells the library what printf converters should be enabled.
 Without specifying this, the compiler will link a rather large set of converters that excludes floating point.
-Being able to specify which are needed can reduce program size.
+Being able to specify which are actually needed can reduce program size.

 #pragma output CRT_OTERM_CHAR_PATTERN_OFFSET = -32
 #pragma output CRT_OTERM_BACKGROUND_CHAR     = 0